teroparvinen/foundry-party-inventory/README.md

 - a type
 - an icon, if the [Icon Picker](https://github.com/teroparvinen/foundry-icon-picker) module is installed

 Drag an item from the scratchpad onto a character sheet to actually create the item.
 Because most of the scratchpad is input fields, try to drag from or below the icon.
+When the item is added to a character's inventory, it is removed from the scratchpad.

+Items can also be dragged onto the scratchpad from a compendium, from the world item list or from a character sheet.
+This can be used by the DM to award loot to the party as a whole or by single players to hand out something to be picked up by someone else without agreeing who the recipient is beforehand.

+## Limitations

 Technically, modifying the scratchpad requires message passing to a Gamemaster user and will not work unless a GM is logged in.
 In practice, you'd only run into this situation on a remotely hosted always-on server.
 Nothing will break, but you'll have to wait for the GM to log on if you want to use the scratchpad.